- Home

 6. Mince pies

-For many of us, the first thing that comes to mind when we think of festive baking is the mince pie.
+For many of us, the first thing that comes to mind when we think of festive baking is mince pies.

 Rich, sticky, and sweet, mince pies have been eaten at Christmas in the UK since the 16th century.
 And while they were originally made with a sweet meat mixture, they’re now packed with dried fruits, sugar, and spices – and perhaps a dash of brandy.

 If you want to make classic mince pies, check out our delicious mince pie recipe.
 Or, to make plant-based mince pies, try this recipe from A Virtual Vegan.
-And to make them gluten-free, try this recipe from Tesco.
+Or, to make them gluten-free, why not give this recipe from Tesco a go?

 Alternatively, to watch how to make the perfect mince pies, check out Mary Berry’s video below.